 How to Change an Air Filter

-Bear in mind that replacing the filter with one not recommended by the manufacturer will likely void your warranty.
+Remember that replacing the filter with one not recommended by the manufacturer will likely void your warranty.

 Type of Filter

-Your second step will be to select the type of filter you need — washable, fiberglass, pleated, electronic or HEPA.
+Your second step will be to select the type of filter you need — washable, fiberglass, pleated, electronic, or HEPA.
 Then, check the dimensions of your current screen to ensure the new one will fit.

 Remove the old screen and place your new filter.
 On the side of the frame, you’ll notice arrows pointing in one direction — where the air is flowing.
-Ensure that the new screen is installed with the right orientation.
+Ensure that the new screen is installed with the proper orientation.

 If you opted for a washable filter, spray the side opposite to the airflow.
 Keep the water pressure low to prevent the fiber material from breaking or separating.